w3c/wai-tutorials/source/carousels/functionality.html.erb.md

   - 4.1.2
 ---

-Carusels display the one content item at a time while hiding the others.
+Carusels display the one of multiple content items at a time while hiding the others.
 They allow users to browse through them.

 ## Position slides

-If the JavaScript is enabled, a class `active` is added to the carousel region so we can distinguish between that state and the non-JavaScript fallback.
-The slides are positioned absolutely in the carousel, and the current slide is positioned frontmost using `z-index`.
+If the JavaScript is enabled, a class `active` is added to the carousel region so we can apply specific CSS when JavaScript is active.
+The slides are positioned inside the carousel using `position: absolute`.
+A class `current` is added to the current slide, CSS positions it frontmost, using `z-index`.

 {::nomarkdown}
 <%= code_start %>